ethereumjs/ethereumjs-monorepo/packages/client/README.md

 npm link
 ```

+As long as there is no up-to-date client release on npm and for development purposes the client can be used like this:

+1. Clone the monorepo with `git clone https://github.com/ethereumjs/ethereumjs-monorepo.git`
+2. Set things up and install dependencies (see [monorepo docs](../../config/MONOREPO.md))
-Note: for development purposes, you can invoke the client with `npm run client:start` from the `client` root directory (e.g. `packages/client` if working on a local copy of the monorepo)
+3. Run the client with `npm run client:start` from the `client` root directory (e.g. `packages/client` if working on a local copy of the monorepo)

+Furthermore see the [Technical Guidelines](#technical-guidelines) to dive directly into some more in-depth development info.

 ### Running the Client